 This is one of the most amazing eco-tour experiences you can have – anywhere!
 And we have it right here in the Orlando area for our guests.
 The manatees in Florida love the warm waters of the Indian River.
 They laze the day away in the coves and lagoons of this brackish estuary.
 Kayak with us (quietly) into their little paradise, and you will feel the essence of these mythical gentle giants.
 Thought to be the original mermaids, manatees, (sea cows) seem to awaken something spiritual in those who come into close contact with them.
-Feel the magic in their presence as the come up along your kayak to curiously check out who this new sea creature (you) is Manatees are friendly, curious creatures, and they often come right up to your boat.
+Feel the magic in their presence as the come up along your kayak to curiously check out who this new sea creature (you) is !
+Manatees are friendly and curious.
+They like to get to know our guests.

 We ask our kayakers to take as many photos and videos as they like, but to be quiet and not try to touch the manatees.
 It is important to respect their environment and not disturb them.
 But don’t be surprised if you get a splash or a spray as they come up for air!

 Please read – How to paddle with manatees before go on the tour.

 We offer 3 tours a day: Times vary depending on the seasons.
 Please take a look at the day on our booking calendar to see possible departure times.

 (Tour must be booked 2 hours before departing.
 Private group, school, church or businesses tour is available upon requested.
 Call for more information and rates)